hukl/shortcut.io_old/README.md

 * Ruby / Rails
 * SQLite / MySQL / Postgres
 * Redis
+* Elasticsearch
 * wkhtmltoimage

+## Installation

+Instructions on how to set everything up will come really soon.

 ## Icons
 The icons I used are from this icon set: http://gentleface.com/free_icon_set.html